Kong/insomnia-docs/docs/insomnia/install.md

     <div class="alert alert-primary">
     <b>Note</b>: The minimum macOS version supported is macOS 10.12 Sierra.
     </div>
-    Get Insomnia on macOS through a download, or by using Brew.
+    Get Insomnia on macOS [here](https://insomnia.rest/download), or by using Brew.
 <br/><br/>
 <a href="https://insomnia.rest/download">Download</a> and double-click the disk image.
 When prompted, drag Insomnia to your <b>Applications</b> folder.
 This ensures future updates can be installed correctly.
 <br/><br/>